Irula people: Economy

-Traditionally, the main occupation of the Irulas has been snake, rat catching and honey collection.
+Traditionally, the main occupation of the Irulas has been snake and rat catching, and honey collection.
 They also work as labourers (coolies) in the fields of the landlords during the sowing and harvesting seasons or in the rice mills.
 Fishing and cattle farm is also a major occupation.

 Rats destroy a quarter of the grain grown on Tamil Nadu-area farms annually.
 To combat this pest, Irula men use a traditional earthen pot fumigation method.
 Smoke is blown through their mouths, which leads to severe respiratory and heart problems.

 In January 2017, Masi Sadaiyan and Vadivel Gopal from the Irula tribe of Tamil Nadu were brought in, along with two translators, to work with detection dogs to track down and capture invasive Burmese pythons in Key Largo, Florida.
 The Irula men and their translators were paid $70,000 by the State of Florida, and captured 14 pythons in less than two weeks.

-Caste Discrimination
+Caste discrimination

 Irula people face severe discrimination and harassment from other castes and numerous such cases are reported every year.